sakrist/CLColorPicker/README.md

 CLColorPicker
 =============

-Here is implementation of color picker control which is similar to one that used in original Mac applications like Numbers, Pages, Keynote.
+Color picker control which is similar to one that in original Mac applications like Numbers, Pages, Keynote.
 Original one has lots of small pictures.
-This control based on NSSegmentedControl and have numbers of useful thinks to know, so it's not just implementation but also good place to look:<br/>
+This control based on NSSegmentedControl and has numbers of interesting things to know, so it's not just implementation but also good place to look how:<br/>
-	- how to subclass NSSegmentedCell<br/>
+	- to subclass NSSegmentedCell<br/>
-	- how is working NSTrackingArea<br/>
+	- is working NSTrackingArea<br/>
 	- create NSPopover<br/>